HotswapProjects/hotswap-docklands/README.md

 ### Install desired container image

-Each folder represents a Dockerfile which can be build by executing the `build.sh` command.
+Each folder represents a Dockerfile which can be built by executing the `build.sh` command.

 ### Add docker container hotswap support to your project